Hanover, New Hampshire

 Most of the population resides in the Hanover census-designated place (CDP)—the main village of the town.
 Located at the junctions of New Hampshire routes 10, 10A, and 120, the Hanover CDP recorded a population of 9,078 people at the 2020 census.
-The town also contains the smaller villages of Etna and Hanover Center.
+The town is part of the Lebanon–Claremont micropolitan area and also contains the smaller villages of Etna and Hanover Center.

 History

 Hanover was chartered by Governor Benning Wentworth on July 4, 1761, and in 1765–1766 its first European inhabitants arrived, the majority from Connecticut.
 Although the surface is uneven, the town developed into an agricultural community.
 Dartmouth College was established in 1769 beside the town common at a village called "the Plain"—an extensive and level tract of land a mile (1.6 kilometers) from the Connecticut River, and about 150 ft above it.

 At one point in its history, the southwest corner of Hanover, site of "The Plain", was known as "Dresden", which in the 1780s joined other disgruntled New Hampshire towns along the Connecticut River that briefly defected to what was then the independent Vermont Republic.
 After various political posturings, however, the towns returned to New Hampshire at the heated insistence of George Washington.
 One remnant of this era is that the name "Dresden" is still used in the Dresden School District, an interstate school district serving both Hanover and Norwich, Vermont—the first and one of the few interstate school districts in the nation.

 The film Winter Carnival (1939) was shot in Hanover.